Your kids will certainly remember the cannon firing at Fort Mackinac.

 Over in Mackinaw City, step onto the shore of Lake Michigan at Colonial Michilimackinac and feel the tremble as the cannon or mortar are fired.
 Inside, learn how British soldiers fired their musket and watch the various civilians of the community – Native Americans, voyageurs, merchants, women, the working blacksmith – cook, do laundry, work with textiles, tend to the gardens, and more!
 At Old Mackinac Point Lighthouse the lighthouse keeper or keeper’s wife will take you up the tower on a guided tour, or show you how the Fog Signal Whistle worked.
 Experience the pit saw method of cutting lumber (and possibly be chosen to work!) then venture over to the water-powered sawmill at Historic Mill Creek Discovery Park to feel the power of water harnessed to cut timber into lumber.

 Our historic sites provide a fun, educational experience in a variety of ways for all of the members of your family.
-Fort Mackinac features the Kids’ Quarters, an interactive play space that allows you to touch, see, hear and even smell history.
-Other hands-on exhibits can be found in the Post Hospital, Office, Guardhouse, North Blockhouse, and in the upstairs of the Soldier’s Barracks.
-Additionally, soldiers and Victorian Women are located throughout the fort, and you never know when you might be able to play a game of Graces or play with a Jacob’s Ladder.
+Fort Mackinac features the Kids’ Quarters, an interactive play space that allows you to see, hear and even smell history.
+Other fun exhibits can be found in the Post Hospital, Office, Guardhouse, North Blockhouse, and in the upstairs of the Soldier’s Barracks.
+Additionally, soldiers and Victorian Women are located throughout the fort.

-The Adventure Tour at Historic Mill Creek Discovery Park will exercise your bodies and mind while taking an extreme trip through the forest.
+The groomed and guided trails at Historic Mill Creek Discovery Park will exercise your bodies and mind while taking a leisurely trip through the forest.
 The Sounds of the Forest exhibit on the nature trail lets you hear nature in a new way, and the Forest Friends Play Area allow our smallest visitors a chance to experience nature in their own way.

 Old Mackinac Point Lighthouse has a new exhibit dedicated to the science and technology of lighthouses, where you can see and feel how light and sound work!
-You can also build your own lighthouse, try on a lighthouse keeper’s clothes, and see how a kid in 1910 lived!
+You can also build your own lighthouse and see how a kid in 1910 lived!